 For the three prototypes not covered by the RTF suite of models (mid- and high-rise multifamily, and outpatient healthcare), the modeled HVAC systems include: the Department of Energy (DOE) default of water-source heat pumps in high-rise multifamily, packaged terminal air conditioners (PTACs) with electric heat and whole house exhaust fans for the mid-rise multifamily, and chilled water as opposed to air-cooled direct expansion (DX) cooling for outpatient healthcare.
-See Table 17 for a summary of the 2006 HVAC systems and associated saturations.
+See Appendix C for a summary of the 2006 HVAC systems and associated saturations.

-2018 HVAC System Selection
+2018 HVAC SYSTEM SELECTION

-The project team emphasized modeling the same HVAC systems between each code year, and at a minimum, keeping each prototype's heating fuel source (electricity vs. natural gas) unchanged.
-The detail of heating fuel selection is crucial because any estimate of code-mandated energy savings would be heavily skewed by a switch from one to another (since heat pump efficiencies are higher than gas).
+The project team emphasized modeling consistent HVAC systems between each code year, and at a minimum, keeping each prototype's heating fuel source (electricity vs. natural gas) unchanged.
+The detail of heating fuel selection is crucial because any estimate of code-mandated energy savings would be heavily skewed by a switch from one to another (since heat pump efficiencies are higher than gas equipment).
 Historically the code has never addressed the selection of heating fuel, although for the first time, the 2018 WSEC incorporates the use of carbon emissions as the metric for determining compliance in two important sections of the code: Section C407: Total Building Performance and Section C403.1.1: Total System Performance Ratio (TSPR).
 Without field survey data to substantiate a significant shift in fuel sources used in new buildings, this analysis assumes that heating fuel source remains unchanged between analysis years.
-However, it does account for changes in heating source efficiency driven by the code, primarily TSPR, in that heat pumps are the principal electric heating equipment as opposed to electric resistance.
+However, it does account for changes in heating source efficiency driven by the code, primarily TSPR, in that heat pumps have become the principal electric heating equipment as opposed to electric resistance.
+Future progress toward state mandated performance goals is likely to be heavily influenced by changes in fuel selection, so this issue will need to be tracked more closely in subsequent policy analysis.